teardownM/client/README.md

 * C# SDK (.NET 6)

 ## How to build
+1. Build Sledge git clone -b refactor-and-update --recurse-submodules https://github.com/44lr/sledge/
-1. Create an environment variable called `SLEDGE_ROOT_DIR`, it should be set to your sledge dir where mods, sledge.exe, etc.. is`
+2. Create an environment variable called `SLEDGE_ROOT_DIR`, it should be set to your sledge dir where mods, sledge.exe, etc.. is`
-2. Navigate to your sledge/mods folder
-3. Clone this repository inside
+3. Clone this repository
-4. Run `Build.ps1`
+4. Run `Build.ps1` located inside `client\` (Do `.\Build.ps1 -Help` for all available options)
-5. Run sledge.exe

 ## Contribution:
 There should be an active todo list of issues and tasks.